 Why are we so worried about getting things wrong?

-I got the 2016 election completely wrong but I wasn’t alone, Trump’s own biography called it “miraculous”.
-I was surprised Barack Obama won in 2008 because I covered the campaign from a bunker-basement at Fox News, and a TV-free desk at The New York Times, when Facebook was about friends who didn’t talk about life off the island of Manhattan.
+I got the 2016 election completely wrong and I wasn’t alone.
+Trump’s own biography called it “miraculous”.
+I was also surprised Barack Obama won in 2008.
+I covered that campaign from a bunker-basement at Fox News, and a TV-free desk at The New York Times, when Facebook was about friends who didn’t talk about life off the island of Manhattan.

-Just because it has scientific on the label doesn’t mean it’s right.
-Some surveys are only marginally better than a clairvoyant, polling sample sizes on average are less than 2,000 likely or registered voters.
+Just because it has scientific survey on the label doesn’t mean it’s right.
+Some surveys are only marginally better than a clairvoyant.
+Most election polling sample sizes are less than 2,000 likely or registered voters.
 They’re a solid guide, not an answer.
 Still, we act surprised when they’re wrong.

 It is easier to talk about Donald Trump as if he were a brand rather than a politician.
 I’m sure we all did at some point during the last two election campaigns.
 He does it himself, with less emphasis on the critique.
 Trump — the human brand — leveraged his fame at the right moment to enter a new category, i.e., the US government.

-Donald Trump approached the 2016 race like a challenger brand launch while Hillary Clinton was portrayed as just for women brand extension.
+Donald Trump approached the 2016 race like a challenger brand while Hillary Clinton was a just for women brand extension.

 Trump is a personality nobody in polite company admits to admiring.
-He has something every fast food-loving, plantation-owner family tree, or tax-dodging company understands; he does not care for vegetables, guilt, laws, or protocol.
+He has something every fast food-loving, gas guzzling, or budget conscious CMO understands; he does not care for vegetables, humanity, or paid advertising.

-Donald Trump approached the 2016 race like a challenger brand at a product launch, while Hillary Clinton was a just for women product extension in an established brand portfolio with a super bowl media budget.
+Donald Trump approached the 2016 race like a challenger brand with a “go viral” brief.
+Hillary Clinton was a just for women product extension in an established brand portfolio with a super bowl media budget.

-To challenge established players, new brands need to communicate messages that resonate, reach as many people as possible, and often.
-Continuing my bastardization of Ehrenberg-Bass, Trump picked up voters from audiences that could never be expected to buy into him.
-His consumers included all demographics, including nine per cent of Democrats and many, many white women.
+Continuing my bastardization of brand theory, Trump maintained loyalty and picked up voters from new audiences.
+People who omnibus surveys would never reach.
+His voting consumers included all demographics, including nine per cent of Democrats and many, many white women.
 The story was all about the psychographics.